SIP networking and firewall configuration

 FAQ

 Use your region’s hostname for SIP URI and peer configuration.
-For IP-based firewall rules, add both static signalling IP addresses for your region explicitly.
-DNS-based firewall rules depend on TTL and caching behavior, and DNS A records may not match every static signalling IP that Vapi can use for allowlisting.
-RTP media uses dynamic IPs that cannot be resolved via DNS.
+For IP-based firewall rules, add the static IP addresses for your region explicitly.
+DNS-based firewall rules depend on TTL and caching behavior, and DNS A records may not match every static IP that Vapi can use for allowlisting.
+US RTP media uses dynamic IPs that cannot be resolved via DNS.
+EU RTP media uses 63.182.83.170.

 Yes.
 Vapi’s RTP stack dynamically allocates ports within this range for each call.
 You cannot predict which specific port a given call will use, so the entire range must be open for reliable media flow.

-No. Vapi’s SIP signalling uses static IP addresses for each region, but RTP media does not use static IP addresses.
-Media source IPs are dynamically assigned and may vary between calls.
+It depends on the region.
+In the EU, SIP signalling and RTP media both use 63.182.83.170.
+In the US, SIP signalling uses static IP addresses, but RTP media source IPs are dynamically assigned and may vary between calls.

-Vapi supports TLS for SIP signalling on port 5061.
+Vapi supports TLS for SIP signalling on port 5061 in both US and EU regions.
 For encrypted media (SRTP), configure your SIP trunk gateway with the tls/srtp outbound protocol option.
 See the gateway configuration reference for details.

 Next steps